AstralyneRPG/astralynerpg.github.io/README.md

 Google Docs to get my ideas around, but I then realized it was a bit difficult for me to share it in a way that was convenient for my players.

 Eventually, I began learning how to code in HTML, CSS, and JavaScript.
 I had learned a bit of it in High School, but after taking a
 Web Dev course in University, it gave me the push to begin trying to make a website for it.
+And so here we are!

-And here we are
+This is mainly meant to be for friends, but if you stumble across this then, hello o/